lilyosah/tech-knowledgebase/Human-Computer-Interaction/Conceptual Design.md

 # Conceptual Design

-: User-centered design process built upon in-depth field research to drive innovative design
+: User-centered design process built upon in-depth field research to drive innovative design - well-structured opportunities for immersion into the lives of users, allow us to continuously tun our intuitions
+- Needfinding, modeling, ideation, prototyping

+Many failures are due to a mismatch between what the designers think the users want and what they actually want

 - Usability testing doesn't really help to create innovative products
 - Must design for life: consider how a product fits into all of the contexts of everyday life